 - These vegan gluten free cookies have a crispy outside and a soft and chewy inside.
 What more can you ask for in a cookie?

 - If you are a peanut butter fan, then you will love these.
-If you aren’t a peanut butter fan, you still will probably enjoy these as the peanut butter presence.
+If you aren’t a peanut butter fan, you will probably enjoy these as the peanut butter presence.
 The peanut butter in these cookies won’t leave your mouth overwhelmingly dry.
 We all know that feeling when you need water ASAP because your mouth is as dry as the desert.

 - The chocolate addition to these cookies is spot on.
-The chocolate dip part is totally optional, but I think it takes these vegan chocolate peanut butter cookies to the next level.
+The chocolate dip part is optional, but I think it takes these vegan chocolate peanut butter cookies to the next level.
 It also makes them look a little fancier.

 - Fun fact: these are my mom’s favourite cookies.
 She was lucky enough (or maybe I was the lucky one) to be around when I was testing them.
 So she ate her fair share and she LOVED them.
 So maybe these would be great dairy free cookies to make for your sweet mama this Mother’s Day!

 These vegan chocolate peanut butter cookies use basic ingredients you would expect to find in vegan/gluten free baking.
-The end result is a crispy and chewy cookie.
+The result is a crispy and chewy cookie.
 If you are a lover of all things peanut butter you are going to be a big fan of these cookies.
-Peanut butter and jam definitely go good together but you just can’t beat the ultimate pairing of peanut butter and chocolate.
+Peanut butter and jam go well together but you just can’t beat the ultimate pairing of peanut butter and chocolate.

 - 1 flax egg (1 tablespoon of ground flax mixed with 3 tablespoons of water- let sit until eggy consistency forms )